Mechanimix

 Mixing Technology in Polymer Production

-Dual Impeller Systems Adapting to Viscosity Changes
+Dual Impeller Systems Adaptive to Viscosity Changes

 High Temperature (350°C) and Pressure Resistant Design

-Speed Profile Matching Polymerization Kinetics
+Speed Profile Matched to Polymerization Kinetics

 Flow Optimization to Increase Monomer Conversion Rate